Betterment vs. Wealthfront vs. M1 Finance – What Are the Differences Between These Robo-Advisors?

 - Smart beta, income and socially responsible investing.

-- Betterment Checking and Cash Reserve – High Yield Cash Management
+- Betterment Savings Account – High Yield Cash Management, through partner banks.

-- Digital Path Financial Advisor to help with life changes and future planning
+- Path Financial Advisor helps with life changes and future planning.

 - Tax-optimized direct investing in individual stocks (for investors with over $100k).

 - Daily tax-loss harvesting.